InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel framework, named InstanceRefer, for 3D visual grounding.
-It achieves more accurate localization via unifying instance attribute, relation, and localization perceptions.
-Specifically, our framework innovatively predicts the target category from natural language and filters out a small number of candidates by panoptic segmentation.
-Moreover, we propose the concept of cooperative holistic scene-language understanding for each candidate, i.e., multi-level contextual referring to instance attribute, instance-to-instance relation, and instance-to-background global localization.
-Experimental results and analysis demonstrate that our InstanceRefer outperforms previous methods by a large margin.
-We believe our work formulates a new strategy for future 3D VG.
+Our model performs more accurate localization via unifying instance attribute, relation, and localization perceptions.
+Specifically, InstanceRefer innovatively predicts the target category from linguistic queries and filters out a small number of candidates by panoptic segmentation.
+Moreover, we propose the concept of cooperative holistic scene-language understanding for each candidate, \ie, multi-level contextual referring to instance attribute, instance-to-instance relation, and instance-to-background global localization.
+Experimental results demonstrate that InstanceRefer outperforms the previous methods by a large margin.
+We believe our work formulates a new strategy for 3D visual grounding.